An Introduction to Geometric Topology: Limit set

 \begin{prop} If $\Vol(\matH^n/_\Gamma)<+ \infty $ then $\Lambda(\Gamma) = \partial \matH^n$. \end{prop} \begin{proof} If $\Omega(\Gamma)\neq \emptyset$, pick $x\in \Omega(\Gamma)$.
 The point $x$ has a neighbourhood system consisting of half-spaces.
 Since $\Gamma$ acts properly discontinuously on $\matH^n \cup \Omega(\Gamma)$, there is some half-space $H$ which intersects only finitely many $\Gamma$-translates, contradicting the finite volume hypothesis. \end{proof}

-In this book we are mostly interested in finite-volume hyperbolic manifolds or orbifolds $\matH^n/_\Gamma$, and for these the limit set is just the whole boundary, regardless of $\Gamma$.
-This apparently deceptive piece of information has some interesting algebraic consequences.
+In this book we are mostly interested in finite-volume complete hyperbolic manifolds or orbifolds $\matH^n/_\Gamma$, and for these the limit set is just the whole boundary, regardless of $\Gamma$.
+This apparently disappointing piece of information has some interesting algebraic consequences.